Luiserebii/Win4Generator/README.md

-###### *NOTE:* This software was written for the Win 4 page as it appeared from 2016-2017.
+###### *NOTE:* This software was written for the Win4 page as it appeared from 2016-2017.
 This application may not update correctly with the current version of the page, should it have changed.
 -----------------------------------------------------------------------------------------
 ## Features

-### Win 4 Number Generation:
+### Win4 Number Generation:
 Generates 4 numbers, excluding numbers that have won in the past.

 ### Updating: